nshafer/django-hashid-field/README.rst

 HASHID_FIELD_SALT
 ~~~~~~~~~~~~~~~~~

 You can optionally set a global Salt to be used by all HashFields and HashidAutoFields in your project.
+Do not use the
+same string as your SECRET_KEY, as this could lead to your SECRET_KEY being exposed to an attacker.
 Please note that changing this value will cause all HashidFields to change their values, and any previously published
 IDs will become invalid.
 Can be overridden by the field definition.